ender-js/website/ENDER.md

     $ ender compile ./header.js ./footer.js ./my/app.js

+<p id="info"></p>

 ### INFO

 Provides the current status of your built Ender library.
-This information includes

- * the build type
- * gzipped file size
- * a list of all the current packages (with version numbers, descriptions, and dependency tree).
+This information includes the build type, a gzipped file size, and a list of all the current packages (with version numbers, descriptions, and dependency tree).

 <pre><code>$ ender info</code></pre>

 #### options

- * **use** - tell ender which file to operate on
+ * » **use** - tell ender which file to operate on

-<pre><code>$ ender info --use ../../workspace/fat/fats-library</code></pre>
+<p id="search"></p>

 ### SEARCH